armdevvel/mxe-SHARED/README.md

 ## Setting up

 To use this for ARM development easily, first clone this repository to your home directory on any Linux system.
 [Be sure you have the dependencies installed from the site already](https://mxe.cc).
 Then, download a zip of the current release of LLVM-MinGW (preferably from [here](https://github.com/armdevvel/llvm-mingw/releases/download/11.0/llvm-mingw-fixed-ubuntu-1804.tar.xz)).
 CD to the MXE folder.
-Then run "git apply mxe-fixes.patch".
 Make a directory in the MXE directory called "usr".
 If you're new to this stuff, /usr is not related to /home/user/youruser/mxe, so don't worry about Linux confusing these.
 Extract LLVM-MinGW to the usr folder of MXE.
 Make sure you see armv7-w64-mingw32, bin, lib, and include in the MXE "usr" folder.
 You should see something like this.

 ![MXEs usr folder](https://github.com/armdevvel/mxe/blob/master/images/mxeusr.png?raw=true)